 The Bom HC’s ‘Legitimization of Special Committees to Review Movies’ gave a fillip to CBFC to invite Royals and Historians to review Padmavaat.
-Even more recently, the Board took suggestions from competent authorities of the Army, as a ‘measure of caution’ before the release of Aiyaary.
+Even more recently, the Board took suggestions from Competent Authorities of the Army, as a ‘measure of caution’ before the release of Aiyaary.

-The SC’s observation in Adarsh Co-operative Housing Society Ltd. v.
+If the CBFC can solicit such suggestions, the Court of Future can be expected to set up further Special Committees as and when the Board fails to act.
+The observation in Adarsh Co-operative Housing Society Ltd. v.
 Union of India, [Writ Petition (Civil) No. 129 of 2018], is telling:

-“There can be no shadow of doubt that the Censor Board can grant a certificate and in the said decision making process, it can also consult the persons who can assist it to arrive at the condign conclusion… The grant of certificate by the CBFC, after consulting with the authorities of the Army, should dispel any apprehension…”
+“There can be no shadow of doubt that the Censor Board can grant a certificate and in the said decision making process, it can also consult the persons who can assist it to arrive at the condign conclusion… The grant of certificate by the CBFC, after consulting with the Authorities of the Army, should dispel any apprehension…”

 It has been said of Devidas before: “The vagueness and conceptual slippages rife throughout this Judgement leave it unclear how much of an impact it will have doctrinally… the Judgement is incorrect, productive of great public mischief, and ought to be overruled the first chance the Supreme Court gets.”